 As President of the Club, what is your claim?

 Lluís Juncosa.- I am convinced that The Spanish Club of Packaging is an entity with a great future that will progressively consolidate and become a reference for the sector, as is our counterpart, the Institute of Packaging for Professionals (IOPP).
-The Club will give the professionalism and prestige that the sector needs.
+The Club will give the professionalism and prestige the sector needs.